About the Hospital

 Mon – Fri, 8:00 AM – 4:30 PM

-Meet Executive Director Tim Ebbers and more of the amazing staff that work at CURE Zambia.
+Meet Spiritual Director Harold Haamumba and more of the amazing staff that work at CURE Zambia

 Meet the children we are serving in Zambia and become part of their journey to healing.